-Baylor business students travel internationally to work along side local partners to bring solutions to local issues.
+Baylor business students travel internationally to work alongside local partners to bring solutions to local issues.
 Their purpose is to participate in God's ongoing work, gaining a greater understanding of what it means to use one's vocation and calling to impact the world for Christ.
-We have a responsibility to love and care for our global neighbors, sharing their story both at Baylor and in the community, so that others might learn and be transformed by this experience as well.
+We have a responsibility to love and care for our global neighbors, sharing their stories both at Baylor and in the community, so that others might learn and be transformed by this experience as well.

 Our next trip is:Spring Break 2020

 Location: London, England

 MBA students Lauren Moser, Linda Martinez, Ashley Williams, Andrew Donsbach, John Pham and Ashley Williard in Athens, Greece.